 Devices that provide electrical stimulation to patients’ nerves who prefer neuromodulation are available.
 They’ll employ some diagnostic instrument to see whether the therapy works for them as a starting point.
 If they are satisfied with the outcomes, they can request a neuromodulation device that may be implanted permanently beneath their skin.

 Healing via regenerative processes

 Regenerative medicine enhances the body’s inherent ability to heal itself via treatment.
-To repair injured tissue, both platelet-rich plasma (PRP) and prolotherapy induce inflammation.
+To repair injured tissue, treatments like platelet-rich plasma (PRP), prolotherapy, and Selphyl induce inflammation.
+Understanding the differences between these treatments, such as PRF, PRP, and PRFM, is crucial in selecting the most effective approach.
 This therapy avoids the need for surgery by using injections.

 Everyone has a distinct body type and set of back pain issues.
 We highly recommend consulting with your primary care physician before trying these non-surgical alternatives to back operations.
 Your primary care physician may also recommend other treatment options that might help reduce your symptoms.